Someonerandomidk/gregtech-ceu-EG-tweaks/README.md

 -recipe for damacus steel(needs a new material first)

+-New ways to make materials required for LV motors, pistons, conveyors, robot arms, emitters, etc...

 -other stuff...
 ## TODO
 -Learn how to localize gtceu materials(will be thankful if anyone tells me how to do so)